timdaman/check_docker/README.md

 * memory consumption in absolute units (bytes, kb, mb, gb) and as a percent of the container limit.
 * automatic restarts performed by the docker daemon
 * container status, i.e. is it running?
+* uptime, i.e. is it able to stay running for a long enough time?
+* image version (experimental!), does the running image match that in the remote registry?

 This check can communicate with a local docker daemon socket file (default) or with local or remote docker daemons using secure and non-secure tcp connections.